DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ## References:

-Barraket, Jo, and Millsom S. Henry-Waring.
+Barraket, Jo and Millsom S. Henry-Waring.
 'Getting it on (line) Sociological perspectives on e-dating.' *Journal of Sociology* 44.2 (2008): 149-165.

-J. A. Bargh and K. Y. McKenna, 'The Internet and social life.' *Annu.
+Bargh, J. A.  and K. Y. McKenna.
+'The Internet and social life.' *Annu.
 Rev. Psychol.*, 55, (2004): 573-590.

 Bauman, Z. 'Liquid Modernity, Cambridge (Reino Unido), Polity Press,